 How to avoid it?
 The best advice I can give you is this:

 First, lay out the project with those involved from beginning to end with clear expectations, deliverables, and milestones.
 Each project must have a clear path to its completion.

-Tracking time and showing your customer how you’ve spent your time at the beginning of every call can help keep the project on task.
-For example, “You have purchased thirty hours and we have used twenty-five of them.
-For the remaining five hours, we plan to use them this way…” This practice will help the customers see how their requests are impacting their deliverable and will help them think through what work they ask you to do.
+Tracking time and showing your customer how you’ve spent at the beginning of every call can help keep the project on task.
+For example, “You have purchased thirty hours, and we have used twenty-five of them.
+We plan to use them this way for the remaining five hours…” This practice will help the customers see how their requests impact their deliverables and help them think through what work they ask you to do.